Warrior Nun: Film series

 Warrior Nun Areala was being adapted into a feature film to be directed by A. J. Annila.
 The film was to take all the main characters and mythology that author Ben Dunn provided and re-imagine it in a modern setting.
 Dunn's involvement included doing storyboards for the film as well as designing the opening sequence which was to blend animation and live-action.
 Perfect Circle Productions has been developing the film and the official website can be found at WarriorNun.com.

 In October 2015, there were talks of a live-action Warrior Nun movie from Perfect Circle Productions, intended to be the first of a trilogy.
 The film was put on hiatus in 2018 when Netflix acquired the television rights.

-Warrior Nun Ava (TBA)
+Warrior Nun Ava

 On December 13, 2022, Warrior Nun creator Simon Barry revealed on Twitter that Netflix would not be renewing the television series for a third season.
 Fans responded on social media, with many seeing the decision as part of a trend of discontinuing female-led shows with queer representation, known colloquially as the trope "Cancel Your Gays".
 On June 28, 2023, the series had been revived in another format without Netflix, crediting the fan support in helping making it happen. and discussions were taking place with other outlets for a revival in the form of a standalone film or a shortended final season.
 On August 15, 2023, executive producer Dean English confirmed that the storyline of the series would continue in a trilogy of feature films, intended to be expanded into a multimedia "cinematic universe" based on the original comic books.
+In April 2025, Barry shared an update in which he stated that he does not know the current status of the movie trilogy.